Jessyav/README-Builder/README.md

 - [Questions](#questions)

 ## Description
-To allow an easier method to creating a README
+As a developer i wanted to create an easier way for fellow developers to create a READEME using their terminal, so they can have an quicker more efficient way to create a quality README.

 ## Installation
-in your terminal type node index.js
+THe necessary items for installation to run the application is inquirer,fs, & util

 ## Usage
-run the app in terminal using gitbash
+To use the application run in terminal/gitbash once necessary files are installed and answer prompted questions.

 ## License
 This project is licensed under the MIT license.

 ## Contribution
-N/A
+Helping new programmers like myself create a README, enhance project efficiency.

 ## Test
-type node index.js in terminal and answer promted questions
+Run node index.js in bash terminal.

 ## Questions
-If you have any questions, please contact me at jessy_villarreal@yahoo.com.
-You can also find me on GitHub at [Jessyav]
+If you have any questions, please contact me at Jessy_villarreal@yahoo.com.
+You can also find me on GitHub at Jessyav